Step-based checkpointing with high-level algorithmic differentiation: Mixing storage of forward restart and non-linear dependency data

 \section{Mixing storage of forward restart and non-linear dependency data}

 Fully optimal schedules, where mixed storage of forward restart and non-linear dependency data are considered, require detailed knowledge of different costs.
 Here, instead, assumptions as used in the revolve algorithm are considered, with the additional assumption that forward restart and single-step non-linear dependency data sizes are the same.
-This demonstrates the potential of using more detailed knowledge of the computational graph for improved checkpointing performance.
+This demonstrates the potential of using more detailed knowledge of the computational graph for improved checkpointing performance, and demonstrates how a version of a CAMS-GEN schedule \citep{zhang2023} can be applied more generally for cases where the complete structure of the computational graph is determined dynamically at runtime.